 For something to be considered an LMS, it needs some key functionality.
 We can say that an LMS needs to allow the creation, management, and evaluation.
 Therefore, If you want to develop a learning management system you can always contact InvoZone.

 The first thing it needs is for an educator to be able to create a course.
 This can be either directly in the LMS through an authoring tool, or the ability to upload courses created in a third-party environment.
+With advancements in technology, platforms like EssayPro could be integrated to assist in the creation of engaging and informative course content.
 The created courses should support not only text, but also rich media like images, audio, video, and interactive components.

 In addition to being able to create courses, an LMS needs to allow an educator to manage the course.
 This means that the educator can make changes like adding new lessons, organizing courses, or managing users.
 This can be accomplished because an LMS includes an administration interface.